Which Meeting Tools Actually Integrate with Notion? 10 to Know in 2026 (Calendar, AI Notes, Recording)

 Qureco official site

-The free tier already includes:
+The free tier already covers:

 • Screen recording and audio capture (no time limit, no watermark)